mongodb-labs/disasm/README.md

 ### IACA

 There is optional IACA integration.
 To use it, you must first download IACA from [Intel's website](https://software.intel.com/en-us/articles/intel-architecture-code-analyzer-download) and update variables in your config.py accordingly.

-### Gunicorn

-[Gunicorn](http://gunicorn.org/) is a fast and robust server, and requires little setup.
-It's also far more reliable; there are known issues with using Werkzeug (the default Flask server) that cause that server to crash if you send too many requests in a short amount of time.

-Run `pip install gunicorn` to install it.

 ### PyPy